Dalian: Changhai County

-Hot Spring and Ski Resorts
+Hot spring and ski resorts

 There are various hot spring hotels in Dalian.
 Notable ones include Laotieshan Hot Spring Hotel in Lüshunkou District, Tang Dynasty Hot Spring Resort in Jinshitan, Minghu Hot Spring Hotel in Wafangdian, Chengyuan Hot Spring Villa in Ganjingzi District, and Tianmu Hot Spring Hotel in Lüshunkou District.

 Skiing has become increasingly popular in Dalian.
 Famous ski resorts are Linhai Ski Resort in Ganjingzi District, Anbo Ski Resort in Pulandian District, Minghu Ski Resort & Minghu International Skiing Holiday Village in Wafangdian, and Dalian Happy Snow World in Ganjingzi District near the airport.

 Environment

 Ecological conservation

 Despite being in a period of economic and industrial growth, Dalian has placed an emphasis on environmental protection.
 Dalian's ecological restoration and protection efforts are ongoing and expanding.
-In 2021, Dalian set a five-year-plan for the marine environment that included targets for conserving populations of the endangered back-faced spoonbill.
+In 2021, Dalian set a five-year-plan for the marine environment that included targets for conserving populations of the endangered black-faced spoonbill.
 In 2019, 49 nests were built for the black-faced spoonbill on nearby uninhabited islands.
 There has also been conservation and rescue efforts targeting spotted seal populations.
 Dalian also maintains the National Spotted Seal Nature Reserve within Lioadong Bay.
 This reserve is home to a spotted seal population and is a breeding ground for multiple marine species.